 Root Causes to be Addressed Communication with parents about the importance of attendance polices and the connections of attendance to academics.

-This is a root cause and not a No contributing cause or symptom This is something we can affect Yes Impacted Programs IDEA - Special Education Title I - Part A - Improving Academic Achievement of Disadvantaged Title I, Part A - Parent and Family Engagement Program Title I, Part D - Programs for Neglected or Delinquent Children Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth Program
+This is a root cause and not a No

+contributing cause or symptom

+This is something we can Yes

+affect

+Impacted Programs IDEA - Special Education

+Title I - Part A - Improving Academic Achievement of Disadvantaged

+Title I, Part A - Parent and Family Engagement Program

+Title I, Part D - Programs for Neglected or Delinquent Children

+Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth

+Program

-Overarching Need - Decrease the percentage of faculty missing 6 or more days by 3% (from 23% for SY 22/23) Huge improvement from 34% to 23%GOAL 20% or below
+Overarching Need - Decrease the percentage of faculty missing 6 or more days by at least 3% or more (SY 23/24 18/45 staff missed 5 or more days = 40%)(23% for SY 22/23)

 Root Causes to be Addressed Review attendance data based on type of leave.

-This is a root cause and not a No contributing cause or symptom This is something we can affect Yes Impacted Programs IDEA - Special Education Title I - Part A - Improving Academic Achievement of Disadvantaged Title I, Part A - Parent and Family Engagement Program Title I, Part D - Programs for Neglected or Delinquent Children Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth Program
+This is a root cause and not a No

+contributing cause or symptom

+This is something we can Yes

+affect

+Impacted Programs IDEA - Special Education

+Title I - Part A - Improving Academic Achievement of Disadvantaged

+Title I, Part A - Parent and Family Engagement Program

+Title I, Part D - Programs for Neglected or Delinquent Children

+Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth

+Program